sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 <figcaption><i>Figure 1 - DASH project</i></figcaption><br/><br/>

-- **Functional test suite**.
-A suite of checks to validate the DASH capable device satisfies the standard SONiC functional requirements.
+- **Functional and conformance test suite**.
+A suite of tests to validate that the DASH devices satisfy the standard SONiC functional requirements.
 This is a **black-box testing**  concerned with validating whether the device works as intended with SONiC.
 For more information, see [SONiC testbed deployment and setup, SONiC testing, test report processing](https://github.com/Azure/sonic-mgmt/tree/master/docs).
 - **SDN**.
 The SDN with its controller is primarily responsible for controlling the DASH overlay services; the traditional SONiC application containers are used to manage the underlay (L3 routing) and hardware platform.
 The SDN controller controls the overlay built on top of the physical layer of the infrastructure.
 From the point of view of the SDN control plane, when a customer creates an operation from the cloud portal (for example a VNET creation) the controller allocates the resources, placement management, capacity, etc. via the northbound interface APIs.
 For more information, see the [SDN controller](#sdn-controller) section.
 - **Network SONiC OS**.
 DASH builds upon the traditional SONiC architecture, which is documented in the SONiC Wiki under [SONiC System Architecture](https://github.com/Azure/SONiC/wiki/Architecture#sonic-system-architecture).
 For more information, see the [Logical architecture (software stack)](#logical-architecture-software-stack) section.